-To learn more about what widgets are, how they work and how using widgets can help you expand the functionality of your website, go here: Using WordPress: An Overview Of Widgets
+To learn more about what WordPress widgets are, how they work and why widgets make managing your site easier, go here:

-In this step-by-step tutorial series we show you how to use and configure various frequently-used widgets in WordPress.
+In this step-by-step tutorial series you will learn how to use and configure various frequently-used WordPress widgets.

-Most WordPress themes support widgets and provide widget-ready sections in your theme’s layout where widgets can appear, such as the sidebar, header area, and footer sections.
-Depending on what theme you are using, widgets can sometimes also get added inside the content area …
+Many WordPress themes support widgets and provide widgetized areas in your theme’s layout where widgets can be added, such as the sidebar, header area, and footer sections.
+Depending on what theme you are using, widgets can also be found inside the content area …

-These widget-ready layouts correspond to a feature inside the Widget screen called “Widget Areas” …
+These widget-ready areas correspond to a feature inside the Widget administration area called “Widget Areas” …

-The Widgets panel displays all the widgets you can use on your site.
+The Widgets area displays all the widgets that are currently available for use on your site.

-On the right-hand side of the window, you can see your “active” widgets …
+The right-hand section of the screen displays your “active” widgets …

 (Widgets can be activated or deactivated with drag & drop ease)